-- We will need to raise additional capital or enter into strategic partnering relationships to fund our operations; - We are a pre-commercial biotherapeutics company and have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; - We may encounter substantial delays and other challenges in our planned clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities;

-- If we are unable to successfully complete or otherwise advance clinical development, obtain regulatory or marketing approval for, or successfully commercialize our therapeutic product candidates, including efzofitimod and ATYR2810, or experience significant delays in doing so, our business will be materially harmed; - Our current product candidates and any other product candidates that we may develop from our discovery engine represent novel therapeutic approaches, which may cause significant delays or may not result in any commercially viable drugs; - Our therapeutic product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any; - We depend on our existing collaborations and may depend on collaborations with additional third parties for the development and commercialization of certain of our product candidates.
-If our collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates; - If we are unable to obtain, maintain or protect intellectual property rights related to our product candidates, or if the scope of such intellectual property protection is not sufficiently broad, we may not be able to compete effectively in our markets; - Our business could continue to be adversely affected by the effects of the ongoing COVID-19 pandemic; and - Our future success depends on our ability to retain key employees, consultants and advisors and to attract, retain and motivate qualified personnel.
+- We will need to raise additional capital or enter into strategic partnering relationships to fund our operations; - We are a pre-commercial biotherapeutics company and have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; - The U.S. Food and Drug Administration (FDA) has not approved any product candidate for the treatment of patients with pulmonary sarcoidosis, and as such, there is no established FDA regulatory pathway for approval of a drug in that indication.
+As a result, the EFZO-FIT study, even if successful, may not be sufficient to support FDA approval, which would materially and adversely harm our business; - Our current product candidates and any other product candidates that we may develop from our discovery engine represent novel therapeutic approaches, which may cause significant delays or may not result in any commercially viable drugs; - Our therapeutic product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any; - We depend on our existing collaborations and may depend on collaborations with additional third parties for the development and commercialization of certain of our product candidates.
+If our collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates; - If we are unable to obtain, maintain or protect intellectual property rights related to our product candidates, or if the scope of such intellectual property protection is not sufficiently broad, we may not be able to compete effectively in our markets; - Our business could continue to be adversely affected by the effects of the COVID-19 pandemic; the ongoing Ukraine-Russian conflict and other geopolitical and macroeconomic conditions; - Our future success depends on our ability to retain key employees, consultants and advisors and to attract, retain and motivate qualified personnel; and - The market price of our common stock historically has been highly volatile and is likely to continue to be volatile, and you could lose all or part of your investment.